b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 >
 > *“I remember years ago when I was a bishop I had President Heber J. Grant talk to our ward.
 After the meeting I drove him home … Standing by me, he put his arm over my shoulder and said: ‘My boy, you always keep your eye on the President of the Church and if he ever tells you to do anything, and it is wrong, and you do it, the Lord will bless you for it.’
 Then with a twinkle in his eye, he said, ‘But you don’t need to worry.
 The Lord will never let his mouthpiece lead the people astray.’”* (Conference Report, October 1960, p.
 78.)

 Cool faith promoting story about blind obedience even if the prophet deliberately tells you to do something that is wrong.
-"But don't worry that would never happen lmao how ridiculous would that me... *me* of all people telling you to do something *wrong* 😜 god won't let me, so that means everything I tell you must be right!"
+"But don't worry that would never happen lmao how ridiculous would that be... *me* of all people telling you to do something *wrong* 😜 god won't let me, so that means everything I tell you must be right!"

 &nbsp;